 3. Thermal Oil Systems Do Not Require Chemical Regulation

-4. Hot Oil Heating Systems Can Operate at Higher Temperatures
+4. Hot Oil Boilers Can Operate at Higher Temperatures

 5. Thermal Heating Fluid Will Not Freeze